warrenshea/notes/dev.performance.md

 * [Webpack Bundle Analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer)

 ## Preload Scanner
 Invented in IE8, some resources are downloaded asynchronously/parallel.
-Resources in this scanner will always perform better than those that are not.
+Resources in this scanner will always perform better than those that are not.<br>
 `<img>` is an example of a resource in that scanner.

 * `rel=preload` - this resource hint re-introduces item to preload scanner.
 But use it sparingly.
 This usually goes in the `<head>`